Do You Treat Dating as a Game?

 Be open to accommodate, but retain your core identity.
 If the person can’t take your usual mannerisms and persona, then what’s the point of putting up a charade?

-Related articles: Finding Your Inner Self and Why You Should Stop Comparing Yourself With Others (And 3 Steps To Do So)
+Related posts: Finding Your Inner Self and Why You Should Stop Comparing Yourself With Others (And 3 Steps To Do So)

 3. Stop strategizing.
 Acquaint yourself with the basic dating etiquette in your culture (such as what you should do on your first date, how you should behave, and so on), and be conscious about your approach towards dating.